snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 - **AllowedUsers**: This column specifies the list of user IDs who can access the search results.
 In the following example, a list of users: john@contoso.com, keith@contoso.com, and lisa@contoso.com would only have access to a record with OrderId = 12.
 - **AllowedGroups**: This column specifies the group of users who will be able to access the search results.
 In the following example, group sales-team@contoso.com would only have access to record with OrderId = 12.
 - **DeniedUsers**: This column specifies the list of users who do **not** have access to the search results.
-In the following example, users john@contoso.com and keith@contoso.com do not have access to the record with OrderId = 13, whereas everyone else has access to this record.
+In the following example, users john@contoso.com and keith@contoso.com don't have access to the record with OrderId = 13, whereas everyone else has access to this record.
 - **DeniedGroups**: This column specifies the group of users who do **not** have access to the search results.
-In the following example, groups engg-team@contoso.com and pm-team@contoso.com do not have access to a record with OrderId = 15, whereas everyone else has access to this record.
+In the following example, groups engg-team@contoso.com and pm-team@contoso.com don't have access to a record with OrderId = 15, whereas everyone else has access to this record.

 ![Sample data showing the OrderTable and AclTable with example properties.](media/MSSQL-ACL1.png)